openstack/nova/api-guide/source/general_info.rst

    - **nova-osapi_compute**

-     This service provides the OpenStack Compute REST API to end users.
+     This service provides the OpenStack Compute REST API to end users and application clients.

    - **nova-metadata**